 In 2005, the signing of the Comprehensive Peace Agreement marked the end of over twenty years of civil war in Southern Sudan.
 An overwhelming 99.9% of Southerners later voted in the 2011 referendum to secede from the north and create The Republic of South Sudan.
 In December 2013 the newly created Republic of South Sudan once again fell into conflict which have had huge humanitarian consequences.

 Danish Demining Group (DDG) began working in Southern Sudan in 2006 in the area of Humanitarian Mine Action and in 2009, in the field of Armed Violence Reduction.
 Through these two areas of work – and in close coordination with the recovery work of Danish Refugee Council (DRC) – DDG strives to create safe environments where people can lead peaceful lives free of the threats of explosive remnants of war or armed violence.
-DDG and DRC work in partnership in Central Equatoria, Unity and Upper Nile states, while DDG also maintains its own operations in Western and Eastern Equatoria states.
+DDG and DRC work in partnership in Central Equatoria, Unity and Upper Nile states.

 DDG supports refugees, internally displaced persons (IDPs), returnees and host communities through the delivery of Mine Risk Education and explosive ordnance disposal.
 DDG also ensures safe access for other humanitarian actors to areas where their aid is needed.